Skaruts/tdm_fm_packer/README.md

 ## Using TDM Packer
 Usage syntax looks like this
 ```
-dmpak <fm_path> <options>
+dmpak.py <fm_path> <options>
 ```

 Run `dmpak.py` with the path to your fm.
 If you're invoking `dmpak.py` from inside the FM folder, you can use a `.` for *"current directory"*, like this:
 ```
-python dmpak.py .
+dmpak.py .
 ```

-###### NOTE: On some systems you can ommit the `python` call and the file extension, and abreviate to just `dmpak .`.
-Below I will be using the abbreviated syntax just for clarity.
-Use whichever works in your system.

 The path can be absolute, or relative to the current directory.

 On Windows you can also add the location of this script to your system PATH, so you can run it from any FM folder.
-I don't know how this works on Mac and Linux.
+I don't quite know how this works on Mac and Linux.

 The script will abort if it doesn't detect `darkmod.txt` in the folder you run it from, so make sure you run it from inside an FM folder.

 You can view help information using `-h` or `--help`:
 ```
-dmpak -h
+dmpak.py -h
 ```

 ## The `.pkignore` file